- Oops!Something went wrong.Please try again later.

 Are McDonald's Insiders Aligned With All Shareholders?

-We would not expect to see insiders owning a large percentage of a US$151b company like McDonald's.
-But we are reassured by the fact they have invested in the company.
-Given insiders own a small fortune of shares, currently valued at US$71m, they have plenty of motivation to push the business to succeed.
+We would not expect to see insiders owning a large percentage of a US$187b company like McDonald's.
+But we do take comfort from the fact that they are investors in the company.
+With a whopping US$66m worth of shares as a group, insiders have plenty riding on the company's success.
 That's certainly enough to make me think that management will be very focussed on long term growth.